bengler/pebblebed/README.md

 Other helper methods provided by this extension:

     part(partspec, params = {})                       # Include a part from a kit (See https://github.com/benglerpebbles/kits)
-    parts_script_include_tags               # All script tags required by the kits parts_stylesheet_include_tags           # All stylesheet-tags required by the kits current_session                         # The hash string that identifies the current browser session pebbles                                 # Common entrypoint for the Pebblebed::Connector current_identity                        # Returns the a DeepStruct record with the vital data for the current user require_identity                        # Halts with 403 if there is no current user require_god                             # Halts with 403 if the current user is not a god require_access_to_path(path)            # Halts with 403 if the current user is not a member of a checkpoint access group with privileged access to that path require_action_allowed(action, uid)     # Halts with 403 if the current user is not allowed by checkpoint to perform this action for that uid require_parameters(parameters, *keys)   # Halts with 409 if the at least one of the provided keys is not in the params-hash
+    parts_script_include_tags                         # All script tags required by the kits parts_stylesheet_include_tags                     # All stylesheet-tags required by the kits current_session                                   # The hash string that identifies the current browser session pebbles                                           # Common entrypoint for the Pebblebed::Connector current_identity                                  # Returns the a DeepStruct record with the vital data for the current user require_identity                                  # Halts with 403 if there is no current user require_god                                       # Halts with 403 if the current user is not a god require_access_to_path(path)                      # Halts with 403 if the current user is not a member of a checkpoint access group with privileged access to that path require_action_allowed(action, uid, options={})   # Halts with 403 if the current user is not allowed by checkpoint to perform this action for that uid.
+If a response :allowed => "default" (no policy found) is returned from checkpoint, options[:default] => [bool] is evaluated. options[:default] => true will allow the action on 'default'.
+Bool false will halt by 403.
+If no options is given, the method will halt 403 on everything but true. require_parameters(parameters, *keys)             # Halts with 409 if the at least one of the provided keys is not in the params-hash

 ### Testing Sinatra APIs